 - White fillings are more tenacious as they are bonded over the tooth.
 This makes them stronger and long-lasting.

 - Unlike traditional fillings, white fillings do not expand or contract with changes in temperature.
 Thus there is no extra stress on teeth.

 - They are affordable.

 In white fillings, no base material is used.
 An elastic material filling is applied in specific portions of the teeth that have lost their normal tooth structure.

 Taking Care of Your Fillings

-- Avoid having hard foods as they can wear out your fillings.
+- Avoid biting hard foods as they can wear out your fillings inappropriately.

 - Tooth decay can displace your fillings.
 Brushing with soft-bristle brushes, flossing regularly, and scheduling clean-up sessions with the dentist can prevent tooth decay.

 - It is recommended to avoid sugary food and drinks.

 - Replace old and eroded dental fillings as soon as possible to stop tooth decay.